attestantio/watcheth/README.md

 ## API Compatibility

-WatchETH uses the standard Ethereum Beacon API and connects to REST endpoints exposed by consensus, execution, and validator clients.
+watcheth uses the standard Ethereum Beacon API and connects to REST endpoints exposed by consensus, execution, and validator clients.

 ## Development